 You can also download the transcript of this show: WordPress eCommerce Show February 27 2017

 Bob Dunn: Hey everyone and welcome back to the WP eCommerce Show.
 Bob Dunn here, also known as BobWP on the web.
 Today’s guest and I share a lot of history.
 Not only is he my first returning guest—he appeared on show 3 of the first season—but he helped in the months before I started this podcast with some thoughts about the direction that I was thinking about taking with it.
 This is the second show of our new series, “Starting your WordPress Online Store.”
-Before I bring our guest into the fold, I’d like to tell you a bit about today’s sponsor, Bluehost.
+Last Monday, we talked about choosing your eCommerce plugin.
+If you are going the route of a plugin versus a platform, it plays an important part in the process.
+That is, we all know it takes a heck of a lot more than just getting that plugin and building your site.
+Many store owners approach start their E-commerce site without some of these important pieces in place.

 Welcome returning guest, Patrick Rauland